Setting Up LAMP on Compute Engine

 - Click Create.

 If you want to use a different operating system, click the Change button for the Boot disk, and select the operating system and version that you want.
-This tutorial assumes that you're using Debian 10 or Ubuntu 20.04 LTS.
-Instructions for other Linux distributions may be different.

 Give the instance a few seconds to start up.